Katy Perry Joins The Long Line Of People Who'd Like An Apology From Taylor Swift

 However, she did say "Back To December" — believed to be about her ex Taylor Lautner — was an apology song.
 Her first, in fact.

-"I've never felt the need to apologize in a song before," Swift told MTV in 2010.
+"I've never felt the need to apologise in a song before," Swift told MTV in 2010.
 "But in the last two years, I've experienced a lot, [including] a lot of different kinds of learning lessons.
-And sometimes, you learn a lesson too late and at that point you need to apologize because you were careless."

-"I've never felt the need to apologize in a song before," Swift told MTV in 2010.
-"But in the last two years, I've experienced a lot, [including] a lot of different kinds of learning lessons.
-And sometimes, you learn a lesson too late and at that point you need to apologize because you were careless."
+And sometimes, you learn a lesson too late and at that point you need to apologise because you were careless."

 But even that wasn't an actual apology to Lautner, who recently (kind of) confirmed the song was about him, it was just an explanation of the song.